cmpilato/worship-music/README.md

-fact that [everything is a remix](https://www.youtube.com/watch?v=nJPERZDfyWc) — the notion of a worship song being the result of truly creative _ex nihilo_ act by a single or small handful of actors (songwriters) simply doesn't stand up.  _Every_ songwriter stands on the shoulders of those who've gone before them — creators of instruments, of musical theory, of language and its nuances, of symbolism and found in the physical world, etc.  And if you trace backward the lineage of every stage of the remixing, reprocessing, repurposing act that we call "creativity" to its original source, you find that all things spring from a single place:  God, _the_ Creator.
+fact that [everything is a remix](https://www.youtube.com/watch?v=nJPERZDfyWc) — the notion of a worship song being the result of truly creative _ex nihilo_ act by a single or small handful of actors (songwriters) simply doesn't stand up to scrutiny.  _Every_ songwriter stands on the shoulders of those who've gone before them — creators of instruments, of musical theory, of language and its nuances, of symbolism and metaphor found in the physical world, etc.  And if you trace backward the lineage of every stage of the remixing, reprocessing, repurposing act that we call "creativity" to its original source, you find that all things spring from a single place: God, _the_ Creator.

 ## License